-In the digital emphasis, six courses use the computer as the primary creative tool.
 You will integrate the computer into your art-making process in the first semester and continue to build and refine your technical and aesthetic skills throughout your four semesters.
-Additionally, the digital emphasis addresses the profoundly changing method of visual communication afforded by digital technology.
-You will learn to use the web as a content-delivery tool, become fluent in technologies that allow images to be integrated with motion, sound, animation, and interactive dialogue.
-The digital emphasis also provides a firm grounding in traditional visual arts studies.
+Additionally, you will learn to use the web as a content-delivery tool, become fluent in technologies that allow images to be integrated with motion, sound, animation, and interactive dialogue.
+You will also gain a firm grounding in traditional visual arts studies.
 There are art foundation courses including drawing and design that will help you to fully understand and communicate the visual experience.

-The fine arts emphasis approaches the study of photography as a fine arts activity and provides a traditional broad foundation of study in the visual arts.
+In addition to technology-based skills, you will approach photography as a fine arts activity and acquire a traditional broad foundation of study in the visual arts.
 Seven art courses address the topics of design, drawing, and art history in order to provide a solid grasp of visual fundamentals.
-Each semester will include photography courses in a program that covers traditional techniques, digital technology, historical perspectives, contemporary ideas, and emphasizes artistic expression and creative image making.

 - Creative digital photography - commercial digital photography such as travel, sports, photojournalism - digital photographic illustration - digital multimedia content production - and digital artist.

 - New media content production - multimedia - moving image and animation - web content production - media artist.

 This program is intended to facilitate transfer to a four-year college with studies in photography or related visual disciplines.
 In almost all cases, the degree will satisfy the requirements of the first two years of study at the transfer institution.
 Recent graduates have transferred to:

 - SUNY College at Oswego

 For specific transfer information, contact the Counseling, Career, and Transfer Services office.

 Associate Professor (Photography)